phax/phive/README.md

   * ph-bdve-ebinterface - Validation rules for Austrian ebInterface - since 5.0.0
   * ph-bdve-teapps - Validation rules for Tieto TEAPPSXML - since 5.0.0
   * ph-bdve-ublbe - Validation rules for e-FFF/UBL.BE - since 5.0.5

+A running example can be found on [PEPPOL Practical](http://peppol.helger.com/public/menuitem-validation-bis2).

+A standalone tool that just performs validation based on this library is the [phoss validator](https://github.com/phax/phoss-validator/).

+Licensed under the Apache 2 license.

 # News and noteworthy

+* v5.1.1 - work in progress
+    * Started adding UBL.BE 1.0.0 Schematrons - not ready yet
 * v5.1.0 - 2018-11-23
     * Requires ph-commons 9.2.0
     * Added support for OpenPEPPOL 3.7.0 (Fall 2018) rules (incl.
 Billing BIS3)